-2. Legislation and enforcement
+2. Legislation and Enforcement

 It is of course impossible to legislate for "culture".
-However, under the provisions of the Health and Safety at Work etc. Act 1974, local authorities have a duty of care for the workers (whether direct or contracted out) who provide the refuse collection service, and to the public affected by their operations.
+However, under the provisions of the Health and Safety at Work etc. Act 19742, local authorities have a duty of care for the workers (whether direct or contracted out) who provide the waste collection service, and to the public affected by their operations.